UANDES-4103-201910/course-project-donoso-cea-1-2/README.md

 xReport abusive content

-xSearch post by word in title/description
+-Search post by word in title/description

-xSearh post by author
+xSearch post by author

-xSearch user by nickname
+-Search user by nickname

-xSear user by location
+-Search user by location